syedmohsinbukhari/BookSummaries/ThePragmaticProgrammer/README.md

 * Windows CLI utilities are inferior to their UNIX counterparts, however, all is not lost

-* Cygnus Solutions has a package, Cygwin with provides UNIX utilities in windows
+* Cygnus Solutions has a package, Cygwin which provides UNIX utilities in Windows

 * Some utilities don’t work as expected in Windows